Will the Pandemic Reshape Child Care for Good?

 Thirty percent of child-care centers surveyed by NAEYC in March said they wouldn’t survive a closure of two weeks without some form of public aid.
 Another 49 percent said they lost income because families can no longer pay for their slots.
 Meanwhile, the Bipartisan Policy Center found in April that around 60 percent of the nation’s child-care programs had closed.
 Providers like Pennywell, who work out of their homes, are most likely to be open.
 But child-care centers are suffering, and so are the workers they employ.
 Only 10 percent of large centers surveyed said they’re open as usual; among smaller centers, the figure increases slightly to 16 percent.
 Analysis from the Center for American Progress, based on NAEYC’s survey data and CAP’s internal research on child-care deserts, estimates that as many as 4.5 million child-care slots could disappear if the federal government doesn’t intervene.
 One estimate from the National Women’s Law Center suggests that child-care centers need about $9.6 billion a month to stay open.

 But to date, federal lawmakers have been slow to provide the sort of help that child-care workers and parents need.
 “In the CARES Act, there was funding for child care.
 It was about $3.5 billion.
 We believe that will be completely spent by states by the end of June,” Allvin said.
 The HEROES Act would allocate another $7 billion for child-care providers.
-The Child Care is Essential Act, introduced by Democrats Rosa DeLauro and Bobby Scott in the House and by Patty Murray in the Senate, would establish a $50 billion stabilization fund within the Child Care and Development Block Grant program.
+The Child Care Is Essential Act, introduced by Democrats Rosa DeLauro and Bobby Scott in the House and by Patty Murray in the Senate, would establish a $50 billion stabilization fund within the Child Care and Development Block Grant program.
 Both bills would keep providers afloat for a while longer, though the HEROES Act has stalled in the Senate, and DeLauro’s legislation has a slim chance of becoming law.

 In the interim, parents and child-care workers are struggling.
 Their plight highlights an unsettling outcome of pandemic life.
 The economic crisis the virus has generated dealt a significant blow to women.
 Just over half of all essential workers are women, the New York Times reported in April.
 Many still need child care, and they can’t always find it.
 Women are also more likely to have lost jobs as a result of the pandemic, and if child-care centers can’t reopen, the way back to the workforce might be difficult.
 Even women who’ve kept their jobs may eventually have to decide whether to keep working, or stay home as child-care slots disappear.